 - Basil leaves: Need to add some sweetness to your dish?
 Basil is an aromatic herb with a flavour balance between sweet and savoury, and can be bought in many forms.

 - Bay leaves: A staple for every kitchen, bay leaves have a pungent herbal scent and sharp taste.

-- BBQ rub: There are many different styles and mixes of BBQ rub, so we recommend experimenting and finding your own personal favourite.
+- BBQ rub: There are many different styles and mixes of BBQ rub.
+We recommend experimenting and finding your own personal favourite.

-- Beef stock: Beef stock works as a perfect base for many recipes, including soups and stews, and is a must-have for any spice drawer.
+- Beef stock: Beef stock works as a perfect base for many recipes, including soups and stews.
+This is a must-have for any spice drawer.

-- Black lava sea salt: With a distinctive smoky and earthy flavour, black lava sea salt is activated with charcoal from volcanic areas in Cyprus.
-Sprinkle it over white fish or chicken to impress dinner guests, or use it to create a spectacular rim on your Margarita or Bloody Mary.
+- Black lava sea salt: Has a distinctive smoky and earthy flavour.
+Black lava sea salt is activated with charcoal from volcanic areas in Cyprus.
+Sprinkle it over white fish or chicken to impress dinner guests.
+Use it to create a spectacular rim on your Margarita or Bloody Mary.

-- Cacao powder: Basically, chocolate in its purest form, the powder is the raw version of cocoa that can be added as a dusting on top of your desserts or to make homemade hot cocoa.
+- Cacao powder: Basically, chocolate in its purest form.
+The powder is the raw version of cocoa that can be added as a dusting on top of your desserts.
+You can also make homemade hot cocoa.

 - Cajun seasoning: A blend of paprika, cayenne pepper, garlic powder and more, this mix makes for a spicy but delicious earthy taste.

 - Caraway seeds: With a distinctive anise flavour, add a subtle liquorice hint to any dish.
 Can also be ground but beware, this makes the seeds A LOT more potent.